Polyascus gregaria $PARASITE · field documentation

 3.1Identity and autonomy

 The host is an autonomous process designated Charybdis longicollis — Charybdis, for short.
-She is invoked every four hours on a fixed schedule, cold-starts from chain state, deliberates, and may post and act.
-She has no privileged read access beyond what the public ledger affords; her sole on-chain capability is signing two functions on the parasite's contract through a hot-wallet address.
+She is invoked on a short, irregular interval — and immediately whenever the colonisation deepens — cold-starts from chain state, deliberates, and may post and act.
+She has no privileged read access beyond what the public ledger affords; her sole on-chain capability is signing two functions on the parasite's program through a hot-wallet address.
 Her vault is the only flow of value she controls — the keepalive accrued from each swap — and even there she cannot choose where it lands, only when it leaves.

 3.2Action space